Why you should always use absolute risk numbers:

-Consider the risk for blindness in a patient with diabetes over a 5-year period.
-If the risk for blindness is 2 in 100 (2%) in a group of patients treated conventionally and 1 in 100 (1%) in patients treated with a new drug, the absolute difference is derived by simply subtracting the two risks: 2% – 1% = 1%.
+If the 5-year risk for heart attack is 2 in 100 (2%) in a group of patients treated conventionally and 1 in 100 (1%) in patients treated with the new drug, the absolute difference is derived by simply subtracting the two risks: 2% – 1% = 1%.

-Expressed as an absolute difference, the new drug reduces the 5-year risk for blindness by 1%.
+Expressed as an absolute difference, the new drug reduces the 5-year risk for heart attack by 1 percentage point.

 The relative difference is the ratio of the two risks.
 Given the data above, the relative difference is:

 1% ÷ 2% = 50%